 This segregation of elements is significant because it affects the overall properties of the titanium alloy.
 The higher solubility of oxygen in the α-phase enhances its strength, while the presence of hydrogen stabilizes the β-phase, influencing the alloy’s flexibility and toughness.
 These phase distributions contribute to the alloy’s mechanical properties and its performance in industrial applications.

 The improvements in the mechanical properties of the recycled titanium alloy can be attributed to several key factors.
 Firstly, there was a significant reduction in the grain size of the alloy.
 Smaller grains typically endow materials with increased strength and toughness, as they create more boundaries that impede the movement of dislocations.
-Additionally, changes in phase distribution played a crucial role in enhancing the alloy's performance.
+Additionally, changes in phase distribution were crucial to enhancing the alloy’s performance.
 Specifically, the recycled titanium alloy exhibited an increased amount of β-Ti phase, which is known for its greater ductility.
-This increase in ductile phase not only contributed to improved ability to deform before fracture but also enhanced overall elongation and toughness, further explaining the superior mechanical properties observed in the recycled alloy..
+This increase in the ductile phase not only improved the ability to deform before fracture but also enhanced overall elongation and toughness, further explaining the superior mechanical properties observed in the recycled alloy.

 The hydrogen plasma arc recycling method for titanium alloys offers a more efficient, energy-saving, and environmentally friendly alternative to traditional recycling methods.
-One of the most significant advantages of this approach is that hydrogen plasma arc melting markedly enhances the deoxygenation process, allowing for the removal of oxygen at a much higher efficiency than conventional melting techniques.
+One of the most significant advantages of this approach is that hydrogen plasma arc melting markedly enhances deoxygenation, enabling oxygen removal with substantially higher efficiency than conventional melting techniques.

-Increasing the concentration of hydrogen to 20% further accelerates the oxygen removal from titanium scrap, resulting in a higher quality of recycled titanium.
-The behavior of the plasma arc, characterized by its high energy density and a small arc irradiation area, plays a critical role in optimizing this oxygen removal process.
+Increasing the hydrogen concentration to 20% further accelerates oxygen removal from titanium scrap, resulting in higher-quality recycled titanium.
+The behavior of the plasma arc, characterized by its high energy density and small arc irradiation area, plays a critical role in optimizing this oxygen-removal process.
 Moreover, the microstructural and mechanical properties of the recycled titanium alloy show notable improvements.
 The refined grain size and better phase distribution contribute to enhanced strength, toughness, and ductility in the material.

 Importantly, this recycling process can be fine-tuned to achieve an optimal balance between energy efficiency and effective oxygen removal, making it a promising solution for industrial titanium recycling.
 This innovative approach not only reduces waste but also minimizes the environmental impact associated with titanium production, marking a significant advancement toward more sustainable manufacturing practices.
 Additionally, the improved material properties of the recycled titanium alloy expand its suitability for a wide range of industrial applications, thereby promoting a circular economy within the metal industry.